Dern Rutlidge

 Dern Rutlidge (or DernRutlidge) is a stoner rock band from Melbourne, Australia.
-Formed around 1998 by Jason Miszewski and Craig Westwood from Christbait, Jason PC from Blood Duster and Callan O'Hara from Drool.
+Formed around 1998 by Jason Miszewski and Craig Westwood from Christbait and Budd, Jason PC from Blood Duster and Callan O'Hara from Drool.
 They were named after two characters in a Jack Daniels' ad.

 Dern Rutlidge released one full-length album which was well received by critics.
 Beat magazine gave it their Album of the Week, The Age gave it 3.5* and Hellride Music gave it 9/10.
 The first single from the album, "Lines on the Table", was placed on high rotation on Triple J and they played a live set for Triple J's Home and Hosed program.